 The travel industry is constantly developing and has to move in tandem with consumers changing attitudes and behaviours – and this makes it hard to know what next year will hold.
-From eco-friendly travel to family holidays, let’s look at six trends to watch out for in 2020.
+Content marketing is a driving force in inspiring people to travel, and marketers are well adept to helping shape future trends.
+From eco-friendly travel to family holidays, let's look at six trends to watch out for in 2020.

 It’s estimated that roughly half of the UK and US workforce will be freelance by 2020 and there now are more children homeschooled, which helps contribute to an increase in family-holiday bookings.
 This should lead to families being in a position to take more frequent holidays.
 Ian Crawford, a representative of Holiday Hypermarket, says: ‘Parents will take advantage of the flexibility that freelancing and homeschooling offers, and will look to go on more holidays as a family.
 This presents holiday companies with a great opportunity to offer tailored family holidays.’